 |Submit Income Proof||Bank Statement (last 6 months) Pay-Slips (last 3 months) IT- Returns (last 2 years)||Lender wants to establish your ability to repay the loan|

 |Submit Proof of Address and Identity||PAN Card, Voter’s ID, Aadhaar Card, Passport, etc.||Lender wants to establish your nationality, identity, and permanent address|

 |Credit History||PAN Card||Lender wants to check your past credit records and establish if you can be trusted to make regular repayments|

 |Information About Vehicle||Sales Receipts from the showroom from where the vehicle was purchased||Lender must confirm that the deal was affected as intended|

 |Proof of Insurance and Driving License||Copies of the vehicle’s Motor Insurance and your Driving License||Lender must establish that all laws and protocols are followed with regards to the purchased vehicle.|

 When it comes to a big purchase – for example a car, we often resort to loans for the financing of the same.
 Both personal loans and car loans are two of the biggest and most common financing options that are availed by consumers.

 A personal loan can be used for any purpose.
 There are no bindings in the case of personal loans.
 However, car loans are particularly available for car purchases.
 To have a better understanding, you can check the pros and cons of both the products.

 However, it is advised that you compare different loan products and then choose the one that suits your requirements.
-While a car loan is easier to get, at times a personal loan might be of better effect.

 The higher the loan amount, the higher your EMI will be.
 Similarly, the shorter the loan tenure the higher the EMI.
 To find the best compromise between an affordable EMI and duration you should check out our car loan EMI calculator.